 If you own a small-business and think data-security is unavoidable, this article provides 13 small-business cyber-security-tips.

 Do you fear being hacked or losing customers’ personal information?
-If you yes, you’re certainly not the only one.
+If you answered yes, you’re certainly not alone.

 1. Norton’s Cyber Security Findings